Revolutionary-Games/Thrive/doc/style_guide.md

 - All classes and their public and protected members should be documented by XML comments.
-If the function's purpose is clear from the name and its documentation can be omitted.
+If the function's purpose is clear from the name, then its documentation can be omitted.
 If there is a comment on a single construct (class, method etc.) it must be an XML comment.

 - Inline comments inside functions can and should be used to describe